nubomedia/developer-guidelines/docs/paas/paas-gui.md

 -  ```secretName``` (optional): Indicates the name of the secret that has to be used only if your application is on a private Git repository

--  ```Do you want to set the scale IN/OUT threshold?``` if checked then you are given the options to set
+-  ```Do you want to set the scale IN/OUT threshold?``` if checked then you are given the options to set.
+Please follow the [autoscaling](autoscaling.md) documentation for more details on how autoscaling works.

     - ```scaleInOut```: Scale in or out indicates the MAX number of media servers (KMS) instances that will be instantiates at runtime, by the auto scaling system.